 The Hole-in-the-Rock Road is rough but can usually be driven in a normal 2WD to Devils Garden (12 miles, 30 minutes) and to Lower Dry Fork Trailhead (26 miles, 50 minutes).

 A slot canyon is a long, narrow channel with sheer, smooth-sided rock walls.
-Formed as water flows through sandstone or sedimentary rock, they are one of the highlights of Grand Staircase Escalante.
+Formed as water flows through sandstone or other sedimentary rock, they are among the highlights of the Grand Staircase-Escalante.

-Antelope Canyon, in nearby North Arizona, is probably the most famous slot canyon in the world.
+Antelope Canyon, in nearby Northern Arizona, is probably the most famous slot canyon in the world.

 But you need to join an organised tour to see it.
 In Escalante, you can enjoy this unforgettable experience on your own.